npgsql/npgsql/README.md

 Npgsql is a .NET data provider for PostgreSQL.
 It allows you to connect and interact with PostgreSQL server using .NET.

 For any additional information, please visit the Npgsql website at [https://www.npgsql.org](https://www.npgsql.org).

+## What this repository is used for?

+VSIX support was removed from the official repository.
+This is local build of VSIX package, in order to support VS2017 & VS2019 (32-bit).